kivy/kivy-ios/README.md

 You need to install the Command line tools: `xcode-select --install`

+### Error: SDK "iphonesimulator" cannot be located

+Xcode path is not set up correctly.
+Run the following command to fix this: `sudo xcode-select --switch /Applications/Xcode.app`

 ### You must build with bitcode disabled (Xcode setting ENABLE_BITCODE should be No).

 We don't support bitcode.
 You need to go to the project setting, and disable bitcode.